Michael-Cowie/Notes/Math/probability/probability_trees.md

 ABC
 ```

 The objective of a probability tree is not to count branches or nodes.
 During construction, many paths are incomplete.
 These will be called **active paths**.
-Once a path reaches the final stage of the experiment, it becomes a **completed path**, representing one possible outcome.
+Once a path reaches the final stage of the experiment, it becomes a **completed path**, representing **one possible outcome**.

 <div align='center'>
     <h1> Constructing the Tree </h1>